bzamith/bzamith.github.io/pages/concepts/ds_concepts.md

 *Practical Statistics for Data Scientists; Peter Bruce, Andrew Bruce & Peter Gedeck (2020)*

+> A confidence interval is the range of population parameters for which our observed statistic is a plausible consequence.
+A simple practical rule is that if you are estimating the percentage of people who prefer, say, coffee instead of tea, from a random sample of the population, then your margin of error is roughly plus or minus 100 divided by the square root of the sample size.
+Thus, for a survey with 1,000 people (the industry standard), the margin of error is generally mentioned as ±3%.
+So if 400 said they prefer coffee and 600 said they prefer tea, then it is possible to estimate roughly that the percentage preferring coffee in the population is about 40% ± 3%, or between 37% and 43%.
+A 95% confidence interval is the result of a procedure that, if anchored in correct assumptions, contains the true value of the parameter 95% of the time.
+One cannot say that a specific interval has a 95% probability of containing the true value, but only that the procedure yields such intervals with that frequency.

+*The Art of Statistics: Learning from Data; David Spiegelhalter (2019)*

+### What is the Null Hypothesis?
+> The null hypothesis is what we are willing to assume happens until proven otherwise.
+It is relentlessly negative, denying all progress and change.
+The null hypothesis is never proved or established, but it can be refuted in the course of experimentation.
+One can say that every experiment exists only to give the facts a chance to refute the null hypothesis.
+A defendant can be considered guilty, but no one is ever considered innocent, there is simply no proof of guilt.
+In the same way, we may reject the null hypothesis, but if we do not have sufficient evidence to do so, this does not mean we can accept it as true.
+It is only a working premise until something better appears.

+*The Art of Statistics: Learning from Data; David Spiegelhalter (2019)*

 ### What is p-Value?
 > Like with confidence intervals (and most frequentist statistics, as a matter of fact), the true definition of p-values can be very confusing.
 So, to not take any risks, I’ll copy the definition from Wikipedia: “the p-value is the probability of obtaining test results at least as extreme as the results actually observed during the test, assuming that the null hypothesis is correct”.
 To put it more succinctly, the p-value is the probability of seeing such data, given that the null hypothesis is true.
 It measures how unlikely it is that you are seeing a measurement if the null hypothesis is true.
 Naturally, this often gets confused with the probability of the null hypothesis being true.